ChainSafe/game-docs-v2/docs/nft_launchpad/3_tutorial.md

 ## 4. Launch Your NFT Project

 Once you have minted NFTs for your collection, you can access your collection and NFTs directly into your game using the set of APIs provided by the ChainSafe.
-Head over to the [Marketplace API Specification](./../marketplace-api/docs/1_getting_started.md) to know more about how to interact with the NFTs and collections via APIs.
+Head over to the [Tokens API Specification](./../token-api/docs/1_getting_started.md) to know more about how to interact with the NFTs and collections via APIs.